SFH-Foundation/sfhfoundation/docs/videos/conversations/uncommon-dialogues.md

 # Uncommon Dialogues 2020

 This page presents a collection of uncommon dialogues conducted during Ramadan 2020 while the majority of the world was in lockdown due to COVID-19.
-In these talks, Shaykh Haeri and people like Dr Adnan Al-Adnani, Saadi Dr Neil Douglas Klotz, Dr Ali Allawi, and Professor Sadiyya Shaikh discuss a broad range of topics: from Islamic Civilisation, to the Qur'an, to Sufi Cosmology and everything in between.
+In these talks, Shaykh Fadhlalla and people like Dr Adnan Al-Adnani, Saadi Dr Neil Douglas Klotz, Dr Ali Allawi, and Professor Sadiyya Shaikh discuss a broad range of topics: from Islamic Civilisation, to the Qur'an, to Sufi Cosmology and everything in between.

 ## The Month of Ramadan